 This was neither right nor wrong; it was just the way things were done when designs were initially created for our UI components library.

-With Figma variables in place, UX designers are more specific when defining colour names.
+With Figma variables in place, UX designers are much more specific when defining colour names.
 Here, you can see variables created specifically for the button component:

 .button-primary {